 In all honesty, the 2.0 is the real 1.0 for us.
 We added tables, Kanban boards, and calendars.
 Along with the existing notes and wiki features, Notion can finally deliver on the “all-in-one workspace” promise.
 We think you’ll love it!

 Indeed you can insert “Database” blocks into documents, transforming documents into apps.
 In fact App is a Workspace in Notion.
 For example, this is a Workspace for Tasks tracking.

 Notion is Document-oriented from day one.
 It is a powerful Wiki with all bells and whistles you need.
 You can create complex nested documents really fast and share them easily.
-Notion user guide is an example what you can do document-wise.

 You can connect databases from different Workspaces together.
 So far this functionality does not give you much, but at least you can have fully connected domain (improvement in comparison with Airtable and Zenkit).
 There is a hope that later it will be possible to utilize connected domain better, like group by reference in Kanban Board and create nested hierarchical tables.